According to the U.S. Census Bureau, homeownership rates fell to 65.9% in the second quarter

 You also need to decide if you want to be responsible for the property’s management, or bring in a professional property management company to do the job for you.
 A house down the block from where you live is certainly easier for you to keep an eye on than one that’s hundreds of miles away.

 More Investment Questions?
-Ask an Investment Expert.
+Ask an Finance Expert.